OGS-Digital-Service/Forget-me-not/Agency Websites/Health/Covid19Vaccine/homepage fixes/README.md

 These are style overrides to do the following:

 - change the hero enclosing div to have a background color of black with 70% opacity in order to darken and provide better contrast ratio for overlay text
-~~ -  change the bio frame button to have a blue background with black hover to meet 4.5:1 contrast ~~ ~~ - change the get involved frame in blue to have a blue button with black hover to meet contrast ~~ ~~ - change link text color in the frames to slightly darker blue to meet contrast ~~
+- ~~change the bio frame button to have a blue background with black hover to meet 4.5:1 contrast~~
+- ~~change the get involved frame in blue to have a blue button with black hover to meet contrast~~
+- ~~change link text color in the frames to slightly darker blue to meet contrast~~
 - Update as of 3/30/23: color palette changes to the distribution mean only the hero modification is needed anymore.
 Everything else has been removed and archived.